WGNS: 2000s

 The station's original self-supporting tower, which was 328 feet (100 m) tall and dated back to the World War II-era, was destroyed during a severe thunderstorm on April 15, 2001.
 The tower was rebuilt by July 14, 2001, and is the tallest structure of any kind in Murfreesboro.

 MTSU sports returned to the station in 2005.

 On the morning of March 1, 2007, WGNS began simulcasting its signal over two FM translators, W270AF at 101.9 MHz and W263AI at 100.5 MHz.
 WGNS was the first AM radio station in the United States to broadcast with this new type of FM translator.
 WRHI in Rock Hill, South Carolina became the second AM broadcaster in the nation to begin this service.
 Their first broadcast was on the next day (March 2, 2007).

 2020s

-In November of 2021, it was announced that WGNS will be moving one of its FM translators to Smyrna, TN.
+In November 2021, it was announced that WGNS will be moving one of its FM translators to Smyrna, TN.
 On January 1, 2022, WGNS expanded its coverage to north Rutherford County with 100.5 MHz broadcasting in the city of Smyrna while 101.9 FM and 1450 AM remained broadcasting in Murfreesboro.